flipacholas/Architecture-of-consoles/articles/playstation-3.md

 - Writing over Syscon EEPROM's database to enable to install any system version of choice.
 This is also known as _QA Toggling_.
 - Altering the style of XMB (i.e. removing the epilepsy warning, allow to take screenshots in-game, etc).

-There's also my favourite one: bring the debugging functions of a devkit, allowing any retail console to become a debugging station.
-This could be done either by installing a CFW with debugging capabilities, or a CFW that could convert the retail console (called 'CEX') into a debugging model (called 'DEX') by altering SysCon's records.
+There's also my favourite one: bring the debugging functions of a testkit, allowing any retail console to become a debugging station.
+This could be done either by installing a CFW with debugging capabilities, or a CFW that could convert the retail console (called 'CEX') into a debugging model (called 'DEX') by altering console-specific data in Flash memory.

 #### Sony's strong response